aayush4vedi/mlp-from-scratch/README.md

 # MLP Mini

 A minimal implementation of a Multi-Layer Perceptron (MLP) from scratch, demonstrating core concepts of:
-- How does a Neuron work?
+- Chain Rule
+- Gradient Descent
 - Backpropagation
 - Loss Accumulation
 - Training Cycle